 Core Curriculum

 Salve Regina University takes a unique approach to general education, with a focus on educating the whole person.
-Our Core Curriculum is designed to be relevant for today's graduates, integrating seamlessly with the Salve Compass program and alongside each undergraduate program of study.
+Our interdisciplinary Core Curriculum is designed to be relevant for today's graduates, integrating seamlessly with the Salve Compass program and alongside each undergraduate program of study.

 - Think critically